pmneila/PyMaxflow/README.rst

-PyMaxflow is a Python library for graph construction and maxflow computation (commonly known as `graph cuts`) as described in Boykov04.
+PyMaxflow is a Python library for graph construction and maxflow computation (commonly known as `graph cuts`).
 The core of this library is the C++ implementation by Vladimir Kolmogorov, which can be downloaded from his `homepage <http://pub.ist.ac.at/~vnk/software.html>`_.
 Besides the wrapper to the C++ library, PyMaxflow offers

 * NumPy integration,
 * methods for fast construction of common graph layouts in computer vision and graphics,
-* implementation of algorithms for fast energy minimization which use the `maxflow` method: the αβ-swap and the α-expansion.
+* implementation of algorithms for fast energy minimization which use the ``maxflow`` method: the αβ-swap and the α-expansion.

 Take a look at the `PyMaxflow documentation <http://pmneila.github.com/PyMaxflow/>`_.